seneren/automated-setup-for-Mac/README.md

 If you’d like to contribute to this project, feel free to open an issue or submit a pull request.
 Contributions are welcome!

-## License
+# This script is based on the original work by Mark R. Florkowski from https://github.com/markflorkowski.

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+# Modifications have been made to the original script to include additional configurations and adjustments.

 ## Download README.md